Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase

-In Figure \ref{fig:gphelps} population of the LP state (panels a and b) and the ultrafast emission signal (panels c and d) for the exact, BO and BOGP models are presented.
-In this case the cavity mode is pumped with a laser pulse of $\omega_\textrm{L} = 29400 ~ \textrm{cm}^{-1}$, $T = 200 ~ \textrm{fs}$ and $E_0 = 0.001 ~ \textrm{au}$ (corresponding to a field intensity of $I = 3.51 \cdot 10^{10} ~ \textrm{W} / \textrm{cm}^{2}$), which leads to population transfer from the initially populated lowest-energy eigenstate to the LP PES with high selectivity.
-The value $\omega_\textrm{L} = 29400 ~ \textrm{cm}^{-1}$ essentially coincides with the LICI energy of $29390.5 ~ \textrm{cm}^{-1}$ (referenced to the lowest energy level).
-Results obtained with the time-dependent Schr\"odinger and Lindblad equations show good agreement with each other, as can be seen in Figure \ref{fig:gphelps} (panels a and b: LP population, panels c and d: emission).
-It is conspicuous in Figure \ref{fig:gphelps} that the maximal LP population for the BO model is approximately five times as large as the corresponding exact and BOGP values.
-In each model the ultrafast emission signal (proportional to the expectation value of the photon number operator $\hat{N}$) follows the shape of the corresponding LP population curve.
-Moreover, while the exact LP population and emission values are significantly overestimated by the BO model, the exact results agree well with their BOGP counterparts.
-In order to understand these observations populations and probability densities of the relevant eigenstates are analyzed for the three different models, depicted in the left column of Figure \ref{fig:populations}.
-Since exact eigenstates are computed using the diabatic representation, the relevant exact eigenstates are first transformed to the adiabatic representation and the LP densities of the resulting states are then evaluated.
-One can notice that for the BO model a single eigenstate (denoted by $1\textrm{A}$) is populated dominantly with a maximal population of 0.23 (see panel b in Figure \ref{fig:populations}) which is roughly five times as large as the maximal population of the dominant exact ($1$, panel a in Figure \ref{fig:populations}) and BOGP ($1\textrm{a}$ and $1\textrm{b}$, panel c in Figure \ref{fig:populations}) eigenstates.
-In addition, maximal populations of the dominant eigenstates for the exact and BOGP models sum up to a nearly identical value (about $0.04$).
-In all models, the dominantly-populated eigenstates lie around the energetic position of the LICI (see Table~\ref{tbl:levels} for the energy level values).
-Of course, in each case several other eigenstates are also populated to some extent, but the dominant populations can be attributed to the few eigenstates mentioned.
-The previous analysis of populations together with the fact that the photonic part populations of the dominant eigenstates (see Table~\ref{tbl:levels}) do not differ significantly from each other explain the origin of both the overestimation of the BO model and the good agreement between the exact and BOGP results.
-The conclusions drawn about eigenstate populations are also supported by Figure \ref{fig:dipole} where transition dipole moments and energetic positions of relevant eigenstates are highlighted.
-One can observe in Figure \ref{fig:dipole} that the energy of the BO eigenstate labeled $1\textrm{A}$ lies closer to the center of the Fourier transform of the pulse with $\omega_\textrm{L} = 29400 ~ \textrm{cm}^{-1}$ than the dominant BOGP ($1\textrm{a}$ and $1\textrm{b}$) and exact ($1$) eigenstates, which explains why the BO eigenstate $1\textrm{A}$ can acquire substantially higher maximal population than the dominant exact and BOGP eigenstates.
-Another interesting observation is that while eigenstates $1$, $1\textrm{a}$ and $1\textrm{b}$ tend to avoid the LICI, eigenstate $1\textrm{A}$ has its maximal amplitude in the vicinity of the LICI (see the Supporting Information for probability density figures).
+The previous analysis of populations together with the fact that photonic part populations of the dominant eigenstates (see Table I of the SI) do not differ significantly from each other explain the origin of both the overestimation of the BO model and the good agreement between the exact and BOGP results.
+The conclusions drawn about eigenstate populations are also supported by Fig. \ref{fig:dipole} where transition dipole moments and energetic positions of relevant eigenstates are highlighted.
+One can observe in Fig. \ref{fig:dipole} that the energy of the BO eigenstate labeled $1\textrm{A}$ lies closer to the center of the Fourier transform of the pulse with $\omega_\textrm{L} = 29400 ~ \textrm{cm}^{-1}$ than the dominant BOGP ($1\textrm{a}$ and $1\textrm{b}$) and exact ($1$) eigenstates, which explains why the BO eigenstate $1\textrm{A}$ can acquire substantially higher maximal population than the dominant exact and BOGP eigenstates.
+Another interesting observation is that while eigenstates $1$, $1\textrm{a}$ and $1\textrm{b}$ tend to avoid the LICI, eigenstate $1\textrm{A}$ has its maximal amplitude in the vicinity of the LICI (see Fig. 3 of the SI).
 This finding justifies why the BO results are qualitatively different from the exact and BOGP ones and further supports the excellent agreement between the exact and BOGP models in this particular case.